sakamototomato/react-text-mediasia/README.md

 ## Resources

 - Design : [Figma](https://www.figma.com/file/OX9KUE33QGTyaSfpiBMsEN/%5BSlingshot%5D-Asteroids---Javascript-Development-Test).
-To view this figma file you should be
+To view this figma file you should be logged in with your figma account.
 - Backend base : [asteroids-backend](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend)
 - Assets: some of the assets are already available for you to use in this repo, within the [assets folder](assets).